saiprudhvipochareddy/savantlabs-assignment/README.md

 ```

 ### Note
-- Replace ${token} with the token shared in the email.
+- Please replace ${token} with the token shared in the email.
 - To run at the organization level, change the ownerType value to ORGANIZATION.